-There were no impairment losses for the three and six months ended June 30, 2023 and 2022, respectively.
+There were no impairment losses during the years ended December 31, 2023 and 2022, respectively.

 Derivative Liabilities

 The Company analyzes all financial instruments with features of both liabilities and equity under FASB ASC Topic No. 480, ("ASC 480"), "Distinguishing Liabilities from Equity" and FASB ASC Topic No. 815, ("ASC 815") "Derivatives and Hedging".
 Derivative liabilities are adjusted to reflect fair value at each reporting period, with any increase or decrease in the fair value recorded in the results of operations (other income/expense) as change in fair value of derivative liabilities.
 The Company uses a binomial pricing model to determine fair value of these instruments.